irenealgi/irenealegre.com/_posts/2018-01-17-5-things-i-love-about-ux-design.md

 ## The process

 I think of the UX process as a staircase; it's always the same, and you need it in order to move upwards.
 However, you can remove a step here or there, and you'll still get there – you just need to skip over the gaps.
-If you have too many gaps, however, you run the risk of sticking foot in there and not being able to take it out.
+If you have too many gaps, however, you run the risk of sticking your foot in there and not being able to take it out.

 The UX process is the same.
 You pick the steps that work best for your product, and as long as it takes you upwards you're going to be fine.